-The Regulator has prepared a Risk Assessment and Risk Management Plan (RARMP) for this application, which concludes that the proposed clinical trial poses negligible to low risks to human health and safety and the environment.
-Licence conditions have been drafted to manage these risks.
-The Regulator invites submissions on the RARMP, including draft licence conditions, to inform the decision on whether to issue a licence.
+The Regulator has prepared a Risk Assessment and Risk Management Plan (RARMP) for this application, which was finalised following consultation with a wide range of experts, agencies and authorities, and the public.
+The RARMP concludes that the proposed clinical trial poses negligible to moderate risks to human health and safety and the environment, and that the risks posed by the dealings can be managed by imposing conditions on the release.